Trump-Macron: Red carpet treatment belies differences on Iran, Syria

-(CNN)President Donald Trump is deploying the full trappings of formal state entertaining for the first time on Monday in the hopes an elaborate display of diplomacy can lead to a deeper bond with French President Emmanuel Macron.
+(CNN)President Donald Trump deployed the full trappings of formal state entertaining for the first time on Monday in the hopes an elaborate display of diplomacy can lead to a deeper bond with French President Emmanuel Macron.

-But beneath the pomp and circumstance the state visit will bring -- streets lined with fluttering French and American flags, an elaborate military welcome and a meticulously planned state dinner -- the two leaders are expected to tackle a slew of pressing foreign policy issues, from the Iran deal to the Syrian civil war, counterterrorism and Russian aggression.
+But beneath the pomp and circumstance the state visit brings -- streets lined with fluttering French and American flags, an elaborate military welcome and a meticulously planned state dinner -- the two leaders are expected to tackle a slew of pressing foreign policy issues, from the Iran deal to the Syrian civil war, counterterrorism and Russian aggression.
 The daylight between the men on some of those issues will become apparent.

-Macron landed at Joint Base Andrews in a French government plane just past 1 p.m.
-ET on Monday, and was due at the White House in the early evening.
-He and his wife, Brigitte Macron, will meet with Trump and the first lady before flying aboard a helicopter to Mount Vernon, the riverfront estate of George Washington, where they'll dine.
+Macron touched down in Washington midday aboard a French government plane.
+After arriving to Blair House, the presidential guest quarters, he and his wife, Brigitte, strolled to the Lincoln Memorial, surrounded by security agents and journalists.

-"This state visit is really important for our people and very important for us," Macron said on the tarmac.
-"During the state visit we will have the opportunity to discuss a lot of bilateral issues and to discuss about our security, our trade and about a lot of multilateral issues that are important to our two countries -- and beyond our two countries."
+Later, the couple greeted Trump at the West Wing with kisses on each cheek to formally begin the visit.
+Joined by Melania Trump, the foursome used golden shovels to plant a European Sessile oak tree on the South Lawn that had been plucked from the Belleau Woods, northeast of Paris, where 9,000 American troops lost their lives during World War I. They departed soon after aboard a helicopter to Mount Vernon, the riverfront estate of George Washington, for a private dinner of lemon-ricotta agnolotti with citrus butter, salad, ballotine of Dover sole with lemon curd and heirloom asparagus, and chocolate soufflé with cherry vanilla ice cream.

 The two leaders get to business on Tuesday following a military welcome on the South Lawn.
 In the wake of the US-French strikes in Syria, questions remain about Trump's willingness to maintain a military presence in Syria as Macron has urged his US counterpart to do.
 Trump's harsh new new trade approach has led to fears of a trade war.
 And a fast-approaching deadline on the Iran deal also looms large.